TULiberalArts/Chinese/pages/home.md

 ---
 title: Home
-meta-description: 100 or so words
+meta-description: >-
+  China is attracting the world’s attention.
+Studying with us can help you do the  same.
-meta-keywords: china, language, Temple University
+meta-keywords: 'china, language, Temple University'
 permalink: /
 layout: home
 feature: true